bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. note::
   **At the end of the week, you will know…**

-  - Differeent kinds of sequence files.
+  - Different kinds of sequence file types.
   - How to use public databases.
   - How to edit sequences.
   - How to check if sequencing results are correct.